-Why is Heathrow so hot?
+Heatwave: Why is Heathrow so hot?

 Cities tend to hang on to the heat for longer, which can push up temperatures by a few degrees, he says.

-Heathrow - with its large black asphalt runways and airport buildings - will naturally absorb more heat.
+Heathrow - with its large black asphalt runways and airport buildings - naturally absorbs more heat.

-But London is very built-up, meaning surrounding areas should also be affected in a similar way.

-This can be shown by comparing the average monthly temperature of Heathrow to nearby Kew, eight miles away.
+The airport is based in London, which is also very built-up, and so the urban heat island also affects surrounding areas.

+If you compare Heathrow to nearby Kew - which is eight miles away - there is hardly any temperature difference between the two.
-The temperature graph above shows there is hardly any difference between Heathrow and Kew - but both areas are hotter, on average, than the rest of the UK.

-That suggests that it is the buildings, rather than planes, contributing to the higher average temperatures.
+Both areas are hotter, on average, than the rest of the UK.
+This suggests the urban heat island contributes to higher average temperatures.

-But what about CO2 gas levels expelled by the planes?
+But what about carbon dioxide (CO2) gas levels expelled by the planes?

-Prof Williams says CO2 is a greenhouse gas and it does trap heat but, because it mixes very quickly with the air, it warms the entire climate, not just Heathrow.
+Prof Williams says CO2 is a greenhouse gas and does trap heat but, because it mixes very quickly with the air, it warms the entire climate, not just Heathrow.

 "If you measure the CO2 levels above Heathrow they wouldn't be any higher than other parts of the UK because it spreads so quickly," he says.

-The Met Office told us that their weather stations are built to very specific standards and any biases that could affect temperature records are taken into account when taking down readings.
+The Met Office told the BBC that its weather stations are built to very specific standards and any biases that could affect temperature records are taken into account when analysing readings.

-The Met Office also pointed out that Heathrow is many miles from the sea, which means it does not benefit from a cooling effect that many coastal areas receive.
+It also pointed out that Heathrow is many miles from the sea, which means it doesn't benefit from a cooling effect that many coastal areas receive.

-It says if you look at overall temperature records, there is a pattern between high temperature and the distance from the sea.
+When you look at overall records, it says there is a pattern between high temperatures and the distance from the sea.

-And even the soil can be a factor, according to Gareth Harvey from the BBC Weather Centre.
+Even the soil can be a factor, according to Gareth Harvey from the BBC Weather Centre.

-"Take, another very warm spot, like Wisley - located in the Surrey heathland and typified by sandy soils," he says.
+"Take another very warm spot, like Wisley - located in the Surrey heathland and typified by sandy soils," he says.

 "Sand is a natural insulator and so the heating effect of sunshine is stored in the top layer only, which gets very hot and then warms the air."

-In summary, the overall temperature of any particular weather station is likely to be affected by several factors - such as the geographic features, the wind and the soil.
+In summary, the overall temperature of any particular weather station is likely to be affected by several factors - including: the amount of tarmac, the number of buildings, distance from the sea and even the type of soil.

 So, there's more to Heathrow's hot spot than its proximity to roaring jet engines and all that tarmac.